 And for hard enamel, this craft is a multi-step enamel process, which is often used to produce jewelry, vases, and high-end decorative handicrafts.
-Also is called cloisonné.
-This type of challenge coin has its flash-point, smooth surface and colorful images are same level with the based metal, with a glossy finish.
+It is also called cloisonné.
+This type of challenge coin has its flash-point, smooth surface, and colorful images that are the same level as the based metal, with a glossy finish.

 The process of hard enamel is always made from great material and costs a little more.
-The enamel color will be added over several times to match the higher of raised metal line, and then it is heated at a very high temperature to harden and polished in details.
+The enamel color will be added several times to match the higher raised metal line, and then it is heated at a very high temperature to harden and polished in detail.

 Custom Soft Enamel Coins

-- Created with raised and recessed areas when touch
+- Created with raised and recessed areas when touching

 - 3D image can be engraved on its surface